cesar-rolli/ytgo/readme.md

 # Notes
-Using Go Routines, time increase just a few seconds.
-For downloading a 1080p 30FPS video with 5m18s, it takes 1m24s using Go Routines, and not using it takes 1m28s.
-For a audio in the same video, drop for 15.9s to 15.7s.
+Using Go Routines, time decrease just a few seconds.
+For a test, I downloaded a 1080p 30FPS video with 5m18s, it takes 1m24s using Go Routines and 1m28s not using.
+Downloading an audio with the same video, drop from 15.9s to 15.7s.
 I use a MacBook M2 with 8GB to run this simple test.
-I'll let this code with Go Routines just to good practice.
+I'll let this code with Go Routines just to good practices.

 # Next steps: